cmorimoto/thinkcspy_ptbr/_sources/09-Listas/listas.rst

 ..
 Since variables refer to objects, if we assign one variable to another, both
 .. variables refer to the same object:

-Como variáveis fazem referência a objetos, se atribuimos uma variável a outra, ambas as variáveis passam a fazer referência ao mesmo objeto.
+Como variáveis fazem referência a objetos, se atribuirmos uma variável a outra, ambas as variáveis passam a fazer referência ao mesmo objeto.

 .. activecode:: listalias1